ec500-software-engineering/project-17-bigdata_computing_analysis/Sprint 1/readme.md

 - GraphX
 - SPARK CORE

+#### RDD

+- Resilient
+- Distributed
+- Dataset

+#### The SparkContext

+- Created by your driver program
+- is responsible for making RDD's resilient and distributed
+- creates RDD's
+- The Spark shell creates a "sc" object for you

 ### Hive

 Apache Hive is a data warehouse software project built on top of Apache Hadoop for providing data query and analysis.
 Hive gives a SQL-like interface to query data stored in various databases and file systems that integrate with Hadoop.